GwGibson/ocs-windows-client/README.md

 - Clones the OCS repository
 - Sets up a virtual environment
 - Installs required OCS dependencies in the virtual environment
-- Configures OCS components (Grafana, InfluxDB, Crossbar)
+- Configures the Grafana, InfluxDB, and Crossbar components
+- Configures the InfluxDB Publisher Agent and Fake Data Agent
 - Creates the Docker network that connects the docker compose files
 - Generates up and down scripts for easy container management